How USCIS Defines Good Moral Character

 What is the Statutory Period for Good Moral Character?

-It’s important to know that the statutory period is up until the moment you are actually naturalized.
-So if everything looks good after the interview, but you get a DUI before you are actually naturalized, then you severely risk getting denied.
+It’s essential to note that the statutory period extends until the moment you are naturalized.
+Thus, if everything looks good after the interview, but you get a DUI or other offense before you are naturalized, then you severely risk getting denied.

-While the officer may be scrutinizing the statutory period, it doesn’t mean that they are blind to the prior years.
+While the officer may be scrutinizing the statutory period, it doesn’t mean that they completly disregard prior years.
 If you show extensive years of arrests, convictions, and other unlawful acts before the statutory period, then the officer is going to want to see that you’ve reformed your ways during the statutory period.

 Unlawful Acts During the Statutory Period